Chronic Kidney Failure

 - Diabetes is the leading cause of CKD.
 High blood glucose, also called blood sugar, from diabetes can damage the blood vessels in your kidneys.
 Almost 1 in 3 people with diabetes has CKD.

-- High blood pressure.
-High blood pressure is the second leading cause of CKD.
+- High blood pressure is the second leading cause of CKD.
 Almost 1 in 5 adults with high blood pressure has CKD.

-- Heart disease.
-People with heart disease are at higher risk for kidney disease, and people with kidney disease are at higher risk for heart disease.
+- People with heart disease are at higher risk for kidney disease, and people with kidney disease are at higher risk for heart disease.

 - Family history of kidney failure.